pascalgrimaud/generator-jhipster-docker/README.md

 The project [djfarrelly/maildev](https://github.com/djfarrelly/MailDev) is a simple way to test your project’s generated emails during development with an easy to use web interface.

-You can launch: `docker-compose -f src/main/docker/smtp.yml up`
+You can launch: `docker-compose -f src/main/docker/smtp.yml up -d`

 You can access to it: [http://localhost:1080](http://localhost:1080)